 GOOD NEWS: The update planned for this weekend went far smoother than expected, requiring only about an hour of time, with about 15 minutes of that in “maintenance mode” where the home page was hidden.
 I spent the last week testing the updates on a sandbox site, and all those tests and preparations made the update today go super smoothly.
-This method worked far better and with less headache than trying to backup the entire site, make changes, then port it over like we tried and failed to successfully do before.
+This method worked far better and with less headache than trying to backup the entire site, make changes, then port it over like we tried and failed to successfully do before in the fall.
 Lesson learned.

 You may not notice changes right away, but they are there.
 I tried hard to keep the look and feel mostly the same, but fix a lot of stuff on the backend that has been troublesome.